Aegean Airlines Business Class Review: Is It Worth the Upgrade?

 The Business Class Menu of Aegean Airlines

-You can see the current Business Class menus here.
+You can also see the current Business Class menus here.

 That’s probably the only section of an Aegean Airlines Business Class flight that falls short.

-Of course, there are the typical screens above your head, but they will either present promotional videos about Greece in a loop or just the usual info about the journey—no movie or anything else.
+Of course, there are the typical screens above your head, but they will either present promotional videos about Greece in a loop or just the usual info about the journey, so no movie or anything else.
 Sure, nowadays, everybody can download a movie on their laptop or save some Netflix episodes, but it would have been a nice addition, to be honest.

 The Aegean App